jblance/jkbms/README.md

 # JK BMS Inquiry #

-*WIP*
+**NOTE: This code has been moved into the mpp-solar codebase** see https://github.com/jblance/mpp-solar *WIP*

 Python library to talk to a JK-B1A24S or B2A24S battery monitor via bluetooth (BLE)